lvgl/docs_old/en/get-started/pc-simulator.md

 ## Select an IDE

-The simulator is ported to various IDE (Integrated Development Environment)s.
+The simulator is ported to various IDEs (Integrated Development Environments).
 Choose your favorite IDE, read its README on GitHub, download the project, and load it to the IDE.

 ```eval_rst
 .. raw:: html